ANZAzureDevs/New-Breakpoint/README.md

 ***

-## 2022-09-15 - Series 2 - Episode 11: Event driven architectures and the power of asynchronous communications
+## 2022-09-15: Event driven architectures and the power of asynchronous communications

 If you missed the live show you can catch the episode on [YouTube](https://youtu.be/VHUcv35Qxr0).
 The live segment Q&A is not included in this video, so if you'd like to see what was asked, along with answers, check out the [episode Q&A page](S02E11LiveQandA.md).